 At the age of 14, Jonah co-directed The Fight for Bala with Los Angeles based director Rob Stewart.
 Released with The Huffington Post, with support from National Geographic and The Globe And Mail, this film greatly boosted Bryson’s career, allowing him to appear on numerous live television shows, and even receiving an invitation to privately meet with CNN’s Larry King in New York City.

-Less than a month later, Jonah was back in New York to team up with world-renowned oceanographic explorer and filmmaker Fabien Cousteau (Jacques Cousteau’s grandson) in the creation of A Sweet Spot in Time, set to be released in 2017.
+Less than a month later, Jonah was back in New York to team up with world-renowned oceanographic explorer and filmmaker Fabien Cousteau (Jacques Cousteau’s grandson) in the creation of A Sweet Spot in Time, which has yet to be released.